jnuccitelli/Project_2024/Report.md

 My implementation of the column sort closely follows the structure of my pseudocode and is largely based on Leighton's Column Sort algorithm.
 The algorithm generates the array according to the input type, and each process is assigned a portion of indexes based on the input size and the number of processes.
 Each process then sorts its assigned column and returns the sorted result.
 Next, I transpose the matrix with the sorted columns and reshape it into submatrices of size (r/c) X r, where r is the number of rows and c is the number of columns.
 I repeat the process of column sorting, transposing, and reshaping two more times.
 Afterward, I perform a shift in the matrix by adding an extra column, where one half is filled with -inf values and the other half with +inf values.
 I sort the columns again, then remove the -inf and +inf values, resulting in a fully column-sorted matrix.

+### Sample Sort - Joseph Nuccitelli
+First each process in my code generates their local splitters.
+They do this by sorting their local data and sampling splitters.
+Then each process sends their local splitters to the main process.
+The main process then sorts all of the local samples and creates global splitters.
+These are then broadcasted out to everyone.
+Then each process puts each element into the array into a bucket.
+The last part each process is given a bucket.
+They copy their given bucket and then send other processes buckets to each process.
+After that each process sorts their new bucket and we have a sorted array.

 ### 3a.
 Caliper instrumentation
 Please use the caliper build `/scratch/group/csce435-f24/Caliper/caliper/share/cmake/caliper` (same as lab2 build.sh) to collect caliper files for each experiment you run.